Tollin/Robbins Productions: History

-Tollin/Robbins Productions was formed by Brian Robbins and Mike Tollin in 1994 with early shows and early films were sports documentaries.
+Tollin/Robbins Productions was formed by Brian Robbins and Mike Tollin in 1992; its early shows and early films were sports documentaries.

+In 1994, the company formed an alliance with Nickelodeon to produce television shows, beginning with All That, which was later renewed in 1997.
+While working on that series, the company also produced the HBO show Arli$$.
+In 1996, the company signed a two-year production deal with Viacom to produce shows and movies for all of its networks.

+In 1998, a controlling interest was sold to the Marquee Group, and the company briefly became Marquee Tollin/Robbins.
+In 1999, the company signed its television deal with Warner Bros.
+Television.
 At Warner Bros.
 Television, he signed up its first overall deal, that of creator Ryan Murphy, who was of Popular at that time.

 In 2002, Tollin/Robbins Productions (TRP) agreed to a two-year first look movie deal with Paramount Pictures while having a television joint venture agreement with Warner Bros.
 Television.
 With the Paramount agreement, T/RP hired Caitlin Scanlon to head the film division which produced or directed 2-3 films a year.

 While two of their pilots were in consideration for pick up on ABC in April 2003, Tollin/Robbins agreed to a two-year development deal, including a two-year option, profit sharing and outside sales, with Touchstone Television.
 In May, T/RP's agreement with Warner Bros. expired.

 Under the Touchstone Television deal, two series were developed, the NBC drama Inconceivable and the ABC comedy Savages, that reached the small screen in the 2005–2006 season but were quickly canceled.
 NBC Universal Television Studio ended their television production agreement in June 2006 with T/RP with no series produced under the deal.

 In March 2007 with the expiration of T/RP's production deal with Disney, Tollin and Robbins decided to scale back operations of T/RP with the both of them taking on project independent of T/RP.
-Robbins signed a two-year first look production deal with DreamWorks, while Tollin had two movies in the works with one at Lionsgate and the other with Greenestreet Pictures and Mandeville Films.
+Robbins signed a two-year first look production deal with DreamWorks through the new company Varsity Pictures, while Tollin had two movies in the works with one at Lionsgate and the other with Greenestreet Pictures and Mandeville Films.
 T/RP would handle existing production and various projects already under development.

 In March 2010, Tollin/Robbins sued Warner Bros. over claims of misdealing in the amount of $100 million over the profits of the Smallville series in selling the show to affiliates The WB and The CW and by later including DC Comics as a profit participate.
 In January 2013, Tollin Productions settled out of court with Warner Bros.